 Group Volunteer Toolkit

 The 2018 Special Olympics USA Games is thrilled to offer your group the opportunity to join the excitement as volunteers at the Games.
-Here are some ideas for how to get the word out, promote the opportunities and access our group volunteer toolkit.
+Here are some tips to registering your group.

 1. Promote the Opportunity - access our printable posters either as PDF’s online or request an 11”x17” poster in full-color hard-copy.
 Post them in various locations around your offices or corporate campus including break-rooms, lunch rooms, office doors, etc. OR download the poster and circulate it electronically through in-house communication platforms here.